Have you found yourself craving more salt than normal?

 What Are Electrolytes?

-Electrolytes are a super important competent of sports nutrition and one of the easiest to quickly change.
 This great chart adapted from Dr. Axe gives an overview of the 5 main electrolytes and some of the most common issues (not just for runners, but anyone with an imbalance).
+These are calcium, potassium, magnesium, sodium, and chloride.

-First you can see it’s about more than sodium, so your salty food isn’t enough to keep you balanced.
-Second some of the symptoms you might have been attributing to other things and quick drink or tablet could get you back to training!
+Second some of the symptoms you might have been attributing to other things and quick drink or electrolyte tablet could get you back to training!

 A few important reasons to pay attention to electrolytes for runners (beyond these general items):